-Exploring the effects of elevated CO2 on below ground structures, would prove challenging, yet none of the forest FACE sites have expanded into the belowground component of plants.
-Utilising root traps, cylindrical cages inserted into the soil to allow removal of portions of roots, could help to accelerate our understanding of whether belowground plant structures respond to elevated CO2, although this process could facilitate the introduction of pathogens to the target rootstock.
+Exploring the effects of elevated atmospheric CO2 on below ground structures, would prove challenging, yet none of the forest FACE sites have expanded into the belowground component of plants.
+Utilising root traps, cylindrical cages inserted into the soil to allow removal of portions of roots, could help to accelerate our understanding of whether belowground plant structures respond to elevated atmospheric CO2, although this process could facilitate the introduction of pathogens to the target rootstock.
 Utilising a rhizotron root viewing system could be one solution to this when a FACE site is established, but these systems are limited to where roots grow alongside the rhizotron window and are identifiable (Huck and Taylor, 1982).
 It would be likely then that the most efficient method of sampling to determine the effects of atmospheric CO2 on liana root development would be to destructively harvest as/when FACE experiments are wound down.

 The answering of how CO2 influences allometry is undoubtedly easier for the above ground structures of lianas, although would still present its own challenges.
-Through this thesis I have explored some of the data that would be needed for answering how liana allometry is affected by elevated CO2 in the use of terrestrial laser scanning.
+Through this thesis I have explored some of the data that would be needed for answering how liana allometry is affected by elevated atmospheric CO2 in the use of terrestrial laser scanning.
 As discussed above and in the work of Krishna Moorthy et al. (2019, 2020, but also Gonzalez de Tanago et al., 2018) it is possible, at least in theory, to use volumetric modelling to explore the allometry of lianas.
 The limitations of using TLS for volumetric calculations can be somewhat mitigated for with i) development of lower beam divergence scanning, and ii) greater number of scans and scanning location.
 Lower beam, divergence would allow for rendering of finer scale points (sub 2mm) in the point cloud derived from TLS data, i.e. the 3-D representation of these data (Krishna Moorthy et al., 2018, 2019).
 While this would increase the point density of TLS point clouds, these data would allow for more precision when attempting geometric or volumetric measurement of small diameter lianas.
 As the EucFACE experiment has developed an increased number of scanning locations have been identified, including using the scanners at tree crown level, using the ring superstructure.
 These data were gathered in the most recent scanning period (2022) and will be included in future analysis of forest structural dynamics at EucFACE.

-My results show that P. straminea responds to elevated CO2 differently to the neo-tropical lianas presented by Oki et al. (2013), suggesting that there may not be an overarching response of all lianas to elevated CO2.
+My results show that P. straminea responds to elevated atmospheric CO2 differently to the neo-tropical lianas presented by Oki et al. (2013), suggesting that there may not be an overarching response of all lianas to elevated CO2.
 As lianas are included in over 130 plant families (Putz, 1984a; Gentry, 1991; Schnitzer and Bongers, 2002), there is great variation between the functional and mechanistic traits of lianas which would ultimately lead to species specific responses to CO2.
 This leads to a potential future research question:

-How do liana species differ in their responses to elevated CO2?
+How do liana species differ in their responses to elevated atmospheric CO2?